High Protein Strawberry Strudel Yogurt Bowl (High-Protein Recipe)

 Key Equipment Focus

-Digital Kitchen Scale: Precision is everything with recipes.
+Digital Kitchen Scale: Precision is everything with high-protein recipes.
 Weighing your yogurt and a full scoop of protein powder is the only way to ensure your hydration levels are correct, preventing a chalky or runny base.

 Silicone Spatula Set: You need a flexible edge to properly fold the strudel crumbs and macerated strawberries into the without aggressively deflating the air you just whipped into it.